 So, you’re planning your Bluestone Wales stay and you’re wondering “How the heck are we going to keep the family busy for a whole week?”.
 No fear!
 Let me help you plan your trip.

 For starters, you wont get bored at Bluestone.
 There’s heaps of activities to keep you busy on site.
 Want to spend an hour or two being pampered?
 Book an appointment at the Well Spa Retreat.
 Fancy something more exhilarating?
 There’s the Blue Lagoon pool with rapid rivers, slides and more.
 Or hire a bike for the day and check out the bike trails.

-But, if you’re anything like me, you’re curious about the surrounding area, and so you should be.
-It’s Pembrokeshire: Home to loads of award winning beaches (52 awards might I add), a national park and some surprising wildlife.
+But, if you’re anything like me you’ll be itching to explore the surrounding area, and so you should.
+It’s Pembrokeshire: Home to heaps of award winning beaches (52 awards might I add), a national park and some surprising wildlife.
 It would be a crime to miss out on all of that!

-Wanna find out what the stunning Bluestone Grassholm Lodge accommodation is like?
-Click over here for an in-depth review of the huge Grassholm Lodge.
+Find out what the stunning Bluestone Grassholm Lodge accommodation is like.
+Click here for an in-depth review of the huge Grassholm Lodge.

 Bluestone Resort Wales is an award winning luxury destination in the heart of Pembrokshire National Park, West Wales.
 It’s situated next door to Oakwood Theme Park and within short driving distance to many of Pembrokeshire’s picturesque towns.